Behind the Fabric: Cellulock

 Cellulock was an extension of our underwear range – once the mainstay of the business.
 The fabric was sold as a unique combination of warmth and lightness.
-The original development was backed in a merino wool on the exterior, not too dissimilar to our Vintage Wool.
-On the interior our original cellular mesh cotton allowed air to circulate, providing comfort as described in a 1942 advert for the range.
+The original development was backed in a merino wool as an outer layer, not too dissimilar to our Vintage Wool.
+As an underlayer our original cellular mesh cotton allowed air to circulate, providing great comfort.
+Here's how it was described in a 1942 advert for the range:

 “The wool outside affords warmth and protection – the cotton cellular weave inside ensures the body can breathe and prevents the wool from irritating sensitive skin.”